opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To activate and deactivate the Centerlines Check:**

-    Click the Centerlines Check button (|check|) in the bottom bar of the Convert-to-Vector window.
+    Click the **Centerlines Check** button (|check|) in the bottom bar of the Convert-to-Vector Settings window.

 .. _saving_and_loading_convert_to_vector_settings:

 Saving and Loading Convert To Vector Settings
 '''''''''''''''''''''''''''''''''''''''''''''
-Convert To Vector setting can be saved as tnzsettings files in order to have different settings for each level and to be loaded back and used in a different scene.
+Convert To Vector settings can be saved as *tnzsettings* files in order to have different settings for each level and to be loaded back and used in a different scene.

 Loaded Convert To Vector settings can also become the default settings for the scene or for the project (see  :ref:`Scene Settings and Project Default Settings <scene_settings_and_project_default_settings>`  ).

 .. tip:: **To save the Convert To Vector settings:**

-    1. Click the Save Settings button (|save|) in the bottom bar of the Convert To Vector window.
+    1. Click the **Save Settings** button (|save|) in the bottom bar of the Convert-to-Vector Settings window.

-    2. In the browser that opens choose for the tnzsettings file a location and a name, and click the Save button.
+    2. In the browser that opens choose for the *tnzsettings* file a location and a name, and click the **Save** button.

 .. tip:: **To load saved Convert To Vector settings:**

-    1. Click the Load Settings button (|load|) in the bottom bar of the Convert To Vector window.
+    1. Click the **Load Settings** button (|load|) in the bottom bar of the Convert-to-Vector Settings window.

-    2. In the browser that opens retrieve the tnzsettings file you want to load, and click the Load button.
+    2. In the browser that opens retrieve the *tnzsettings* file you want to load, and click the **Load** button.

 .. tip:: **To reset the Convert To Vector settings to the scene default:**

-    Click the Reset Settings button (|reset|) in the bottom bar of the Convert To Vector settings window.
+    Click the **Reset Settings** button (|reset|) in the bottom bar of the Convert-to-Vector Settings window.

 .. _changing_the_canvas_size:

 Changing the Canvas Size
 ------------------------
-It is possible to change the size of Toonz and standard raster levels, in order to increase or decrease the area around the images of a level.
+It is possible to change the size of Toonz Raster and Raster levels, in order to increase or decrease the area around the images of a level.

 The new size can be set in any unit supported by OpenToonz, by using absolute or relative values.
 If the canvas is enlarged, some white transparent area is added; if the canvas is reduced, some cropping is applied to the level images.

 .. tip:: **To change the canvas size:**

-    1. Select the Toonz or the standard raster level you want to modify in the Xsheet/Timeline.
+    1. Select the Toonz Raster or Raster level you want to modify in the Xsheet/Timeline.

-    2. Choose Level > Canvas Size: the Canvas Size dialog opens.
+    2. Choose Level > **Canvas Size...**, the Canvas Size dialog opens.

-    3. In the dialog set the unit to express the new size of the canvas, and set the Width and Height of the new canvas; activate the Relative option to define the new size by specifying only the size the canvas has to increase or decrease.
+    3. In the dialog set the **Unit** to express the new size of the canvas, and set the **Width** and **Height** of the new canvas; activate the **Relative** option to define the new size by specifying only the size the canvas has to increase or decrease.

-    4. Use the Anchor diagram to decide the position of the current canvas in the new one: the arrows are a reference to see how the new size will increase or decrease the current canvas size.
+    4. Use the **Anchor** diagram to decide the position of the current canvas in the new one: the arrows are a reference to see how the new size will increase or decrease the current canvas size.

-    5. Click the OK button.
+    5. Click the **Resize** button.

 .. note:: In case the new canvas size is smaller than the current one, a confirmation dialog will open, asking you whether you want to crop the canvas.